alemohamad/100-Days-of-SwiftUI/README.md

   * Adding Codable conformance for @Published properties
   * Sending and receiving Codable data with URLSession and SwiftUI
   * Validating and disabling forms
+* `Day 50 - Project 10, part 2`
+  * Taking basic order details
+  * Checking for a valid address
+  * Preparing for checkout